This post contains affiliate links. As an Amazon Associate, The Salt Sirens earns from qualifying purchases.

 The best way to see the Galapagos Islands is on a naturalist or scuba liveaboard trip, as these islands are over 1,329 kilometers from the Ecuadorian Capital City of Quito.

 Most scuba diving trips to the Galapagos Islands also incorporate naturalist tours, guiding trips onto the islands themselves.
 Your scuba safari doesn’t just take place underwater–on land, you’ll see what Darwin saw 180 years ago.
+It’s a great way to combine what you’ll get on an adventure Galapagos cruise with scuba diving.

 The best time to go scuba diving in the Galapagos